Grove Collaborative

 Tired of funky, musty smells coming from your carpets or rugs?
 Learn how to deodorize carpet with natural powders and sprays — and when to use which.

-Whether your carpet is old or new, its fibers easily absorb odors from last night’s dinner or from Fido’s constant fur-shedding (or worse!).
+Whether your carpet is old or new, its fibers easily absorb odors from last night’s dinner or from your dog’s constant fur-shedding (or worse, but that's another issue).
 Spills and high humidity can cause mold and mildew growth, and, after a while, carpet odor can get pretty funky.

 Read on to learn how to deodorize carpet with a powder or spray — and how to get the best results, either way.